aaronrl/RetroVideoGameChallenge/README.md

 * [Contributing](#contributing)

 #The Rules
-* Must finish the entirety of the game before continuing to the next game.
+* Player must finish the entirety of the game or reach predefined milestone to recieve established reward(s).
 * Each game has a difficulty level associated.
 The difficulty determines the quantity or quality of the prize awarded.
+* Players may use a guide, but forfeit a portion of the reward in exchange.

 #The Games